mbret/prose-reader/packages/doc/docs/gettingStarted.md

    * Because we do not have a streamer, we just serve directly from the archive from
    * our script.
    *
-   * This is not recommended to bypass the HTTP default fetch.
+   * It works for our example or light documents but is not really recommended.
    */
   reader.load(manifest, {
     fetchResource: (item) => getResourceFromArchive(archive, item.path)